COVID-19 is a new illness that can affect your lungs and airways. It is caused by a virus called Coronavirus.

 - Mind has put together useful resources for people who need to stay at home.

-What to do if you have coronavirus symptoms
+What to do if you have symptoms of Coronavirus

 Use the 111 online coronavirus service to find out what to do.
 Only call 111 if you cannot get help online.

-How to avoid catching or spreading coronavirus
+How to avoid catching or spreading Coronavirus

 - Wash your hands with soap and water often – do this for at least 20 seconds